project-gemmi/gemmi/docs/grid.rst

 After calling ``set_extent()`` we have the same situation as before calling ``setup()`` -- some grid functions may not work correctly.

+The current extent of the map can be read using function ``get_extent()``.
+It can be used to write a map that covers the same area as the original map read from the file (see Python example below).

 Python
 ------